7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 1 – http://charltonnyhs.org/2017_Mary%20Mead%20Cavert.pdf

-The Early Years are broken down into two phases — Phase I is the ‘Going through all the documents in order…’ phase; and Phase II is the ‘Maybe some of the letters dated like 1995 might reflect on her childhood and should be read before thinking you’ve covered all bases…’ phase.
+The Early Years are broken down into two phases — Phase I is the ‘Going through all the documents in order…’ phase.

 Certificate and Record of Birth, Helen Grace Skinner, Born Sept 7, 1903 in Menands, New York

-But Menands, noted above, is in Upstate New York.
-So far we were both wrong.
+But Menands, noted above, is in Upstate New York near Albany.

 The document says, at the time of her birth, her father, Frank Skinner, from Charlton, New York, was a 31 year old Civil Engineer; and her mother, Gertrude Skinner (nee Bunyan), from Saratoga, New York, was 27.
 Helen was their first child.